NOIA Network (NOIA) Price Reaches $0.28 on Exchanges

 Buying and Selling NOIA Network

-It is usually not presently possible to purchase alternative cryptocurrencies such as NOIA Network directly using US dollars.
-Investors seeking to acquire NOIA Network should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
+It is usually not currently possible to purchase alternative cryptocurrencies such as NOIA Network directly using US dollars.
+Investors seeking to acquire NOIA Network should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase NOIA Network using one of the aforementioned exchanges.

 Receive News & Updates for NOIA Network Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for NOIA Network and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.